sichkar-valentyn/Machine_Learning_in_Python/README.md

 ### Reference to:
 Valentyn N Sichkar.
 Machine Learning in Python // GitHub platform.
 DOI: 10.5281/zenodo.1345027

+### Related works:
+* Sichkar V.N.
+Comparison analysis of knowledge based systems for navigation of mobile robot and collision avoidance with obstacles in unknown environment.
+St. Petersburg State Polytechnical University Journal.
+Computer Science.
+Telecommunications and Control Systems, 2018, Vol. 11, No. 2, Pp. 64–73.
+DOI: <a href="https://doi.org/10.18721/JCSTCS.11206" target="_blank">10.18721/JCSTCS.11206</a>

+* The study on image processing in Python is put in separate repository and is available here: https://github.com/sichkar-valentyn/Image_processing_in_Python

+* The study of Neural Networks for Computer Vision in autonomous vehicles and robotics is put in separate repository and is available here: https://github.com/sichkar-valentyn/Neural_Networks_for_Computer_Vision

 ## Description
 Practical experiments on Machine Learning in Python.
 Processing of sentences and finding relevant ones, approximation of function with polynomials.